-- 13.1 Licensing authorities are responsible under the Act for: - licensing premises where gambling activities are to take place by issuing premises licences - issuing provisional statements - regulating members' clubs and miners' welfare institutes who wish to undertake certain gaming activities via issuing Club Gaming Permits and/or Club Machine Permits - issuing Club Machine Permits to commercial clubs - granting permits for the use of certain lower stake gaming machines at Unlicensed Family Entertainment Centre's - receiving notifications from alcohol licensed premises (under the Licensing Act 2003) of the use of two or less gaming machines - granting Licensed Premises Gaming Machine Permits for premises licensed to sell/supply alcohol for consumption on the licensed premises, under the Licensing Act 2003, where more than two machines are required - registering small society lotteries below prescribed thresholds - issuing Prize Gaming Permits
+- 13.1 Licensing authorities are responsible under the Act for: - licensing premises where gambling activities are to take place by issuing premises licences - issuing provisional statements - regulating members' clubs and miners' welfare institutes who wish to undertake certain gaming activities via issuing Club Gaming Permits and/or Club Machine Permits - issuing Club Machine Permits to commercial clubs - granting permits for the use of certain lower stake gaming machines at Unlicensed Family Entertainment Centre's - receiving notifications from alcohol licensed premises (under the Licensing Act 2003) of the use of two or less gaming machines - granting Licensed Premises Gaming Machine Permits for premises licensed to sell/supply alcohol for consumption on the licensed premises, under the Licensing Act 2003, where more than two machines are required - registering small society lotteries below prescribed thresholds - issuing Prize Gaming Permits - receiving and endorsing Temporary Use Notices - receiving Occasional Use Notices (for tracks)

-- receiving and endorsing Temporary Use Notices - receiving Occasional Use Notices (for tracks) - providing information to the Gambling Commission regarding details of licences issued (see section above on 'Exchange of information') - maintaining registers of the permits and licences that are issued under these functions. - 13.2 The Licensing Authority will not be involved in licensing remote gambling at all.
-This will fall to the Gambling Commission via operator licences.
+- providing information to the Gambling Commission regarding details of licences issued (see section above on 'Exchange of information') - maintaining registers of the permits and licences that are issued under these functions. - 13.2 The Licensing Authority cannot license remote gambling.
+This is dealt with by the Gambling Commission via operator licences.